Australian Turf Club: ATC Autumn Carnival and Everest Carnival

 ATC's Sydney Autumn Racing Carnival includes the Golden Slipper Carnival at Rosehill Gardens consisting of Ladies Day, Golden Slipper Day and Stakes Day, followed by three racedays at Royal Randwick: The Championships Day 1 (Derby Day), The Championships Day 2 (Queen Elizabeth Stakes Day) and All Aged Stakes Day.

-The Everest Carnival in spring features the world's richest race on turf - the $15m The Everest, run in October over 1200m at Royal Randwick.
+The Everest Carnival in spring features the world's richest race on turf — the $15 million The Everest, run in October over 1200 metre at Royal Randwick.
 It also features the new "Golden Slam", which gives horses the opportunity to win the Golden Slipper Stakes at age 2, the Golden Rose at age 3 and the Golden Eagle at age 4, with an added $5 million in prizemoney for the trio.

 In 2008 the Autumn Carnival was delayed by four weeks due to the 2007 Australian equine influenza outbreak.